 - Dark under-eye circles*

 Additionally, Northwest Face uses the VBeam in the Greater Seattle area to treat bright red matted blood vessels caused by radiation buns during breast cancer treatment.
-The VBeam is also used for treating severe acne along with photodynamic therapy and for treating warts that don’t respond to usual therapy.
+The laser treatment is also used for treating severe acne along with photodynamic therapy and for treating stubborn warts that don’t respond to usual therapy.

 Gary Beerman, ARNP, is a fellow of the American Society for Laser Medicine and Surgery and has been an instructor at the University of Washington for 28 years.
 He has logged over 250,000 pulses with the VBeam laser and trains people in its use.